tylerharter/cs320/s20/lab1/README.md

 ## Step 5a: Connecting with SSH from your terminal

-If you were able to configure the SSH Key properly in Step 3, follow [these directions](connect.md).
+If you were able to configure the SSH key properly in Step 3, follow [these directions](connect.md).

 ## Step 5b [Alternative]: Connecting without SSH